dependents/module-definition/README.md

 console.log(type);
 ```

-Passes one of the following strings to the given callback or returns the string in sync api:
+Passes one of the following strings to the given callback or returns the string in sync API:

 * amd
 * commonjs